SDR Microplate Respirometry Protocol

 11. Enter 100% at the bottom and click “OK”

-12. Perform this calibration at the start of each measuring day.
+12. Perform this calibration at the start of each new temperature level.

 4. Prepare plates and metadata

 1. Before preparing larvae, turn on the incubators and lights to the desired temperature and level to allow the incubator to come to temperature.
-Set the lights at 30% intensity on all channels with 0% on the UV channel.
+Set the lights at desired intensity to achieve desired PAR.
 Measure the light at the level of the SDR plate and record.

 2. Place a cover over the doors of the incubator to block ambient light.